tailwindlabs/tailwindcss.com/source/docs/responsive-design.blade.md

 This works for **every utility class in the framework**, which means you can change literally anything at a given breakpoint — even things like letter spacing or cursor styles.

-Here's a simple example of a marketing page component that uses a stacked layout on small screens, and a side-by-side layout on larger screens *(resize your browser to see it in action)*:
+Here's an example of a marketing page component that uses a stacked layout on small screens, and a side-by-side layout on larger screens *(resize your browser to see it in action)*:

 @component('_partials.code-sample', ['class' => 'p-8'])
 <div class="md:flex">